Flagler County, Florida

 - 2017: Flagler County celebrates its centennial

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Flagler County, Florida.
+This timeline provides a condensed summary of the historical journey of Flagler County, Florida.